 2. Grocery shop.
 Take your kids with you when you go grocery shopping.
 Let this be a regular part of life for them.
 They should learn how to make change from $1, $5, $10, $20, $50, and $100.
 Challenge them to round to the next dollar and estimate the total amount of all the items in your basket.
 This can be like a game to them.
 Show them how to comparison shop.
 Give them a calculator and show them how to figure the price per unit and compare.

 3. Follow a recipe.
 Help your kids understand specific terms when following a recipe.
 Following a recipe is a great way for them to learn about measurements.
 Teach them the difference between measuring capacity and weight.
-Show them the differences of measuring in metric vs. U.S. Customary.
+Show them the differences in measuring in metric vs. U.S. Customary.

 8. Clean Floors.
 Kids should be able to vacuum a room well, including using a handle for corners.
 They should be able to sweep and mop a floor satisfactorily.

-9. Clean a bathroom.
+9. Clean the bathroom.
 Teach kids how to clean a toilet (top to bottom), use a plunger, wash countertops, clean out a shower, change hand towels, stock up toilet paper, throw away empty shampoo and conditioner bottles, empty the trash.

 10. Polish windows and glass surfaces.
 Give them some good old-fashioned vinegar/water spray and newspaper and tell them to scrub until the fingerprints disappear.

 12. Organize a closet or drawer.
-For some kids this will come more naturally than others.
+For some children, this will come more naturally than others.
 I have found the best way to organize is to take everything out and start with a clean slate.
 Model for them how to sort items into categories and how to decide what to keep and what to give away.

 Hygiene